hmcheung/see6212/readme.md

 ```
 ./FRM_f45_g37.build
 ```
-It should take about 10–12 minutes to finish building the executables.
+It should take about 10–17 minutes to finish building the executables, depending on the number of users utilizing the cluster.
 If the model is successfully built, you can see “CESM BUILDEXE SCRIPT HAS FINISHED SUCCESSFULLY” as the last line (and the following):
 ![Picture3](https://user-images.githubusercontent.com/107025929/227130927-53b93112-1a5e-4225-a041-28e7cc0270a3.png)